mikekenneth/coincap_etl_cron/README.md

 # CoinCAP API ETL Pipeline

-A sample ETL Pipeline project using Python script only.
+A sample ETL Pipeline project using Python script only hosted using Docker.
 You can read the [article]() on this. :smile:

 ## Objective